Reviews You Can Rely On

 Our Verdict

 The much anticipated Black Diamond Camalot Z4 were released in the spring of 2020 with quite a lot of hype, and they don't disappoint.
 We think they are the best small camming units you can buy, for which they garner one of our Editors' Choice awards.
 In particular, we love the smooth trigger pull, narrow head width, and wide range per unit, making them easy to fire into cracks of all shapes and sizes, on all types of rock.
 They range from a green .75 size down to the green 0 size, currently the smallest camming unit available on the market, and also come in offset sizes.
 While it's advantageous to carry multiple different types of small cams on your rack, a set of the Z4s promises to serve you well, and will likely be the first set you choose to accompany you on any climbing adventure.
-See how it measures up versus competitors in our article on the best climbing cams.
+See how it measures up versus competitors in our review of climbing cams.

 REASONS TO BUY